tenzir/tenzir/web/docs/integrations/opensearch/README.md

 to_opensearch "localhost:9200", id=doc_id, doc=event, action="update", index=category
 ```

-The above example udpates the document with ID 42 with the contents from the
+The above example updates the document with ID `XXX` with the contents from the
 nested field `event`.